gness1804/color-converters/README.md

 hex-to-rgb <command> [option]
 ```

-For simple conversions, you might do something like this:
+For conversions, you might do something like this:

 ```shell
 rgb-to-hex -r <red value> -g <green value> -b <blue value>